4m Is How Many Feet

 A Deeper Dive into the Conversion Factor

 The conversion factor isn't arbitrarily chosen; it's derived from the precise definition of the meter and the foot.
 While the definitions have evolved over time, the current accepted values are highly accurate.
-The historical evolution of these units, involving various standards and recalibrations, contributes to the slightly unwieldy nature of the conversion factor.
+So the historical evolution of these units, involving various standards and recalibrations, contributes to the slightly unwieldy nature of the conversion factor.
 The fact that it’s not a whole number reflects the independent historical development of the two systems.

 Beyond the Basic Conversion: Working with Other Units